SalishSeaCast/docs/tidalcurrents/tidal_current_tools.rst

 ~~~~~~~~~~~~~~~~~~~~~

 * The first part is :file:`GET_DATA_fun.m` This script will get the data that is directly output from the ADCP.
 It
  does this for the two days before the day indicated.
-It will put this data in a directory at pth/raw/ and organize it by year and month. **If you are running it for the first time in a new directory you must change firstdate to be at least three days before lastdate because of the filtering in a later function**
+It will put this data in a directory at pth/raw/ and organize it by year and month.
+This function calls to a script written by Marlene Jeffries at Ocean Network Canada :file:`getSoGAdcpDataMay15_mod`.
+This script contains many functions that are used to ultimately retrieve the raw data from the ONC website.

  * The next step is to run :file:`GET_DEPL_fun.m` goes through all the data in the raw directory gathered by GETDATA_fun and bins it into 30 minutes bins. .